 Famous for coining the term "inferiority complex", Alfred Adler was initially a collaborator with Freud and a co-founder of the Vienna Psychoanalytic Society, though he diverged from the group in 1911—his focus on the individual's capacity to make conscious choices about their future was at odds with the Freudian emphasis on unconscious drivers determined by the past.

 Adlerian philosophy has been a core influence underlying the self-help genre, from Steven Covey (7 Habits of Highly Effective People) to Brene Brown (Dare to Lead).
-Adler's philosophy provides both a cause and a solution to the problem at the heart of self-help.
+The genre in general holds that learned optimism over learned helplessness can help people transcend their own situation or baggage—even to use it as fuel.

 We have explored the benefits of taking personal responsibility on an individual basis.
 The problem comes when the philosophy is applied to society at large.
 Society is not simply a collection of individuals, it is an emergent phenomenon—a feedback loop between the collective and the individuals that comprise it.
 This means that statistical predictions can be made about the behaviour of a population based on social norms, pressures or inequities, and no amount of individual will can significantly influence these macroscopic forces.